 You can do the same thing with any artist you admire.
 Find a painting that you love.
 Think about why you love it.
 Is it the subject matter?
 The colors?
 The brushwork?
 What draws you into that painting?
 Once you can articulate what you love about it, set out to do your best study of the painting.
-Don’t be surprised if it is difficult and you struggle in the process.
+Don’t be surprised if it's difficult and you struggle in the process.
 That is good.
 You might be stretching yourself in new ways.
 That is how you grow.
 And never feel bad about copying a painting you admire.
-It is a wonderful way to learn, and artists through the centuries have done this.
+It is a wonderful way to learn, and artists have done this for centuries.

-But there’s another way to imitate a master.
-This is less about copying the painting exactly as it is but rather about learning the concepts that make the painting work and applying them in your own work.
+There’s another way to imitate a master.
+This is less about copying the painting exactly as it is and more about learning the concepts that make the painting work and applying them in your own work.
 This allows you to create an original painting that is your own while building it on the solid foundation someone else already laid.
 So, let’s look at that now.
 Maybe you love painting seascapes.
 Maybe it’s big skies that speak to you.
 Or maybe you love more abstract work.
 Whatever it is that appeals to you, this method can apply to any style or subject matter.

 Breaking Down A Successful Painting

 When you see a painting you love, there are probably a few reasons: